Homemade Pretzel Bread (Pretzel Rolls)

 (Note: I use a skimmer spoon like this to take the dough out of the boiling baking soda bath and remove excess water).

-Once the dough is removed from the boiling baking soda bath and formed into loaves/buns, immediately place it on a greased baking sheet, cut an X in the top and sprinkle with Coarse Sea Salt (I use this).
+Once the dough is removed from the boiling baking soda bath and formed into loaves or buns, immediately place it on a greased baking sheet, cut an X in the top and sprinkle with coarse sea salt.

 This recipe makes the best pretzel rolls.
 To make pretzel rolls, follow the recipe exactly, except make a few slight changes: